-Peter Henschel’s influential work on “The Seven Principles of Learning” showed that employees do between 70-90% of learning informally.
+Peter Henschel’s influential work on “The Seven Principles of Learning” showed that employees do between 70-90 percent of learning informally.
 That is, outside of traditional training or courses.
 Time and time again, knowledge sharing, mentorship, and informal conversation are where employees pick up lessons, skills, and experience.

-The reason most employees learn informally is that this is how they prefer to learn.
-In a worldwide study, 90% of employees identify social knowledge sharing as essential or important compared to only 31% who say the same about formal classroom training.
+The reason most employees learn informally is simple: it’s how they prefer to learn.
+In a worldwide study, 90 percent of employees identify social knowledge sharing as essential or important compared to only 31 percent who say the same about formal classroom training.

 Sales teams have particular challenges when it comes to informal knowledge sharing.
-These challenges include time, the competitive nature of being in sales may prevent reps from sharing their ‘tribal knowledge,’ and sales reps working alone or in isolation.
+These challenges include time, the competitive nature of being in sales that may prevent reps from sharing their ‘tribal knowledge,’ and sales reps working in isolation.

 So how can companies ensure that this informal learning between sales peers is encouraged, effective, and leads to positive outcomes?
 By harnessing social learning theory to encourage knowledge sharing.

 Social learning theory, a concept developed by Albert Bandura, brings together theories of behavioral learning and cognitive learning.
 We learn not only from observing others, but also by observing the context within which that behavior occurs.
 We are also capable of examining the consequences of that behavior.